IIPoliII/Install-Script-For-New-Servers/README.md

 It will also install you bash-it with the base theme for having a cutter linux ;3.

-We will install you Fail2Ban to prevent pepoles hacking you on port 22 (brut force SSH) after 3 tries the IP gets banned be careful don't get banned by failing 3 times to avoid it just add your ip after `127.0.0.1` in `/etc/fail2ban/jail.d/custom.conf` like that `ignore ip = 127.0.0.1 8.8.8.8` (8.8.8.8 is your ip) here is a live preview if there are any bans http://vps.poli.fun/bans.php
+We will install you Fail2Ban to prevent pepoles hacking you on port 22 (brut force SSH) after 3 tries the IP gets banned be careful don't get banned by failing 3 times to avoid it just add your ip after `127.0.0.1` in `/etc/fail2ban/jail.d/custom.conf` like that `ignore ip = 127.0.0.1 8.8.8.8` (8.8.8.8 is your ip).